-A. SITE VISIT
+B. SITE VISIT

-Proposer is strongly encouraged to perform an independent site visit to the units to be treated in order to view the project setting and understand the site conditions and other factors potentially relevant to responding to this RFP.
+Proposer is strongly encouraged to perform an independent site visit to the units to be treated to view the project setting and understand the site conditions and other factors potentially relevant to responding to this RFP.

-B. PRE-PROPOSAL MEETING and CONTRACTOR WORKSHOP
+C. PRE-PROPOSAL MEETING